vkhazin/elasticsearch-2d-courseware/content/chapter-02/MappingEx.md

 curl -XDELETE localhost:9200/ordering
 ```
 * Watch out!
 There is no warning or confirmation using curl!
-* Pss: look out for the proper response too:
+* Psst: look out for the proper response too:
 ```
 {"acknowledged":true}
 ```